TyckoLab/CloudASM/README.md

 Once you open an account on GCP, you need to create a "project" within GCP and choose which geographical ["region" and "zone"](https://www.google.com/search?q=gcp+regions&rlz=1C5CHFA_enUS809US809&oq=gcp+regions&aqs=chrome..69i57.1415j0j7&sourceid=chrome&ie=UTF-8) you want to request resources from.
 It is recommended to pick a region and zone near your location.
 Every job you submit within your project will pull resources from the region and zone you chose.

 Very basically, data is stored in "buckets" in the module `Cloud Storage`.
 When CloudASM executes a batch of jobs, virtual machines (also called "instances") in the module `Compute Engine` are created to execute the job.
-They download the data from the bucket, obtain the script from CloudASM, execute the script jobs are run on virtual machines (also called instances).
+They download the data from the bucket, obtain the script from CloudASM, execute the script, and upload the output of the script back in the bucket (or BigQuery).
 Depending on the job, CloudASM requests instances with 2-16 CPUs, adds larger disks to these instances (30-400 GB), and executes the commands on one of the Docker images we built or that were already available.

 When you start running CloudASM on more than one sample, pipeline manager dsub will start queuing jobs in the same batch if you do not have enough resoures for your project.
 When you start running CloudASM, you may want to go to the [Quotas](https://console.cloud.google.com/iam-admin/quotas) and monitor which resources you need to increase.